FrancesCoronel/personal-website-v3/_posts/2010-05-12-a-little-poetry-never-hurt-anyone.md

 The books on the desk stand up straight and beckon you to dance with them
 Impossible.
-You’re outside.
+You're outside.
 The womanly mosquito decides to bite its host.
 Caring to notice is almost the same as caring about other things.
 So it would be best not to.

 Yes, very dark outside.
 A reminder of
 That one guy.
 Breathing on a lonesome world right now indeed.
-Those thoughts of "him" are toxic to anyone’s brain.
+Those thoughts of "him" are toxic to anyone's brain.
 With his eyes as black and deep as the Mariana trench and I'm drowning in the sea.